No need to panic over recent clean-up in financial sector-SEC - Rainbow Radio International

 The Securities and Exchange Commission (SEC) has assured the public that it is committed to regulating and promoting the growth and development of an efficient, fair and transparent securities market in which both investors and the integrity of the market are protected.

-SEC in a statement said it was aware of the anxiety amo0ng investors due to the recent clean-up exercise done in the financial and banking sector but assured the public of its commitment to stronger financial inclusion and robust sector.
+SEC in a statement said it was aware of the anxiety among investors due to the recent clean-up exercise done in the financial and banking sector but assured the public of its commitment to stronger financial inclusion and robust sector.

 ‘’We are aware of some level of anxiety among a section of investors because of the recent reforms taking place within the financial system.
 We wish to reiterate that the objective is to produce sound market operators, stronger financial intermediation and financial inclusion and ultimately a more robust financial sector.’’